Can a landlord charge a daily late fee that keeps growing?

 The short answer

 Whether a landlord can charge a daily or compounding late fee depends on what the lease says and what state law allows.
 Some states explicitly address daily fees — Minnesota's §504B.177, for example, caps the late fee at 8% of the overdue payment, a structure that limits how a daily fee could compound without exceeding the cap.
 Other states handle daily fees differently; some use caps or reasonableness standards, and others do not address daily fees expressly.
 Confirm the rule for the state governing the lease.
 What your lease says about daily or accumulating charges is the first thing to find; the rules that apply in your state determine whether those terms are permissible.
-Scan your lease to see whether a daily component exists and what the potential maximum would be.

 No account requiredFile deleted after analysisNot legal advice